wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/training/axon-mobilenet-12.png

-Drop a `.mp4` in the dropzone, or click to select the file.
-Once the file is in the dropzone, click "Save".
+Drop a ``.mp4`` in the dropzone, or click to select the file.
+Once the file is in the dropzone, click :guilabel:`Save`.

 When uploaded, you will see the video in the dropdown menu, allowing you to select it for the test.